emilol/Percolator.Analyzers/README.md

 - `Percolator.Analyzers.Tests` - tests for them, using `Microsoft.CodeAnalysis.Testing`.
 - `Percolator.Domain` / `Percolator.Persistence` (`.Tests`) - a sample app for the analyzers to run against.

+## Why it's here

+Not all analyzers are general in nature.

+I've found colocating analyzers particularly useful on monorepos mid-migration.
+When an abstraction is only partially replaced, whoever's writing code (human or agent) reaches for whichever version is closest to hand, and the codebase drifts in two directions at once.

+Adding a rule that flags the old pattern in the same commit that introduces a new alternative keeps everyone pulling in the same direction for the length of the migration.
+It shortens the feedback loop for platform developers and can stay up to date as the abstractions evolve.

 ## Wiring

 `Directory.Build.props` adds this to every project except the analyzer project and its own tests: